dduan/needless/README.md

 `needless` will print out function names with needless words and suggest an alternative.

+Run `needless -h` for more details, or read the next section.

 ### Options ###

 Several output format are included for different use scenarios.
 They make this